Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### State Management

 Terraform maintains a consistent state of your infrastructure by tracking changes and dependencies between resources.

 The `tfstate` file stores the current state of your infrastructure, allowing Terraform to understand which resources need to be created, updated, or destroyed.

 #### Best Practices for State Management

 - **Secure Storage**: Ensure the `tfstate` file is stored securely to protect sensitive information.
 Avoid storing it in public repositories.
-- **Collaboration**: For team-based projects, storing the state file in a shared location enables collaboration and ensures that all team members are working with the same infrastructure state.
+- **Collaboration**: For team-based projects, storing the state file in a shared location ensures that all team members are working with the same infrastructure.
 - **Backup**: Regularly backup the state file to prevent data loss in case of accidental deletion or corruption.

 #### Storing Terraform State in Azure Storage Account

 To store the Terraform state file in an Azure Storage Account, you can use the following backend configuration:

 ```hcl
 terraform {